eove/orca/docs/story/readonly-usb.md

-# All USB sticks are not created equals
+# All USB sticks are not created equal

 "What if someone overwrites the key while verifiying it?"
 Jules asked.